riichi/chombot/README.md

 * `KCC3_TOKEN` - the API token for kcc3 that can be obtained via kcc3 admin page.
 * `GUILD_ID` - your guild ID.
 * `RANKING_WATCHER_CHANNEL_ID` - ID of the channel used for notifications about ranking updates.
+* `TOURNAMENTS_WATCHER_CHANNEL_ID` - ID of the channel used for notifications about EMA tournament updates.

 Example: